Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-03.md

 Reduces defects when integrating new features.

 Professionals use unit tests.
-If you are planning to get a with a company that employs more than a single developer, you will probably be writing unit tests at some point, so you should learn how to do it now.
+If you are planning to get a with a company that employs more than a single developer, you will probably be writing unit tests at some point, so you should learn how to do it.

 ## Learning Objectives

 1. Write Unit tests
 1. Identify what to test
-1. Install, setup and run unit tests
+1. Measure code coverage

 ## Unit Testing

-Q: What is a unit test?
+**Q:** What is a unit test?

-A: A unit test is a test of a software system, usually a single function.
+**A:** A unit test is a test of a software system, usually a single function.
 A unit test most often is testing that the expected output of a function is correct for a given input.

-Q: How do you do a unit test?
+**Q:** How do you do a unit test?

-Unit tests are run by software and can be automated.
+**A:** Unit tests are run by software and can be automated.
 In this class, we will use Jest.

-Q: What is Jest?
+**Q:** What is Jest?

-A: [Jest](https://jestjs.io) is a JavaScript testing framework that was written by Facebook.
+**A:** [Jest](https://jestjs.io) is a JavaScript testing framework that was written by Facebook.
 It works with:

 - TypeScript
 - Node